0xSero/partisia-docs/docs/operator-6-bp.md

 >**Scope:**
 >
 > - When you finish this guide you know the necessary node hardware and software.
 You know how to start and update a node.
 If you want to know the formal conditions for paticipation in the network you should read [how to become a node operator](bpinclusion.md).

-## Recommended machine specs

-- 8 vCPU or 8 cores
-- 10 GB RAM (8 GB allocated JVM, 4 GB is absolute minimum)
-- 40 GB SSD
-- Publicly accessible IP with ports `9888` to `9897` open

-## Necessary software

-- [Docker](https://docs.docker.com/engine/install/) (Note that the version in your repository may be too old)
-- Linux (In this tutorial Ubuntu 20.04.3 was used)
-- A text editor (In this tutorial nano 4.3 was used)

-## Start your node

-This [video](https://asciinema.org/a/UnZCs1xHiIwmg1lPx6WZe6SA3) show the steps below.
-If you want an overview before you run the commands.

 ### Step 1 - Creating the folders